 Make use of your profile page; it’s like your business billboard.

 7. Create Your First Listing

-Before you start listing your products online, make sure your products meet all the criteria for Etsy to open your shop successfully.
+Before you start an online sticker shop on Etsy and start listing your products, make sure your products meet all the criteria for Etsy to open your shop successfully.
 You can use tools like Canva to create compelling mockup images of your stickers, images you can use for product listings.
 The higher the quality of the image, the better.